Russian conquest of Chechnya and Dagestan: The origins of Muridism

-Imam Gazi Mulla 1829–1832
+Imam Ghazi Muhammad 1829–1832

 All dates are old style, so add 12 days for the western calendar.
 For help with the numerous place-names each place will be given by its approximate distance and direction from Gimry.
 Thus the Caspian Sea is 70 kilometers east and Dargo is 50 km northwest.

-Kazi Mulla was born at Gimry around 1793 and grew up with Shamil who was a few years younger.
+Ghazi Muhammad was born at Gimry around 1793 and grew up with Imam Shamil, who was a few years younger.
 He studied theology at Karanay (10 km NE) and Arakani (20 km SE) and began to preach at Gimry in 1827.
 His fame grew and he was invited to Tarki (60 km E) and Kazikumukh (70 km S).
-By the end of 1829 many of the people of inner Dagestan were his followers.
+By the end of 1829, many of the people of inner Dagestan had become his followers.
 At first preaching shariat, his thought turned increasingly to holy war which he first preached openly at the end of 1829.

-1830: His first military move was to attack his former teacher Sagheed of Arikani (20 km SE) who opposed his preaching.
+In 1830, he enacted his first military move, which was attacking his former teacher Sagheed of Arikani (20 km SE) whom opposed his preachings.
 He took the town, burned Sagheed's books and poured out all the wine in town.
-Sagheed escaped and took refuge in with Asian Khan of Kazikumukh.
-He took Karanai (10 km NE) and Erpeli (12 km E) and then Maitli (36 km N) where he shot the Kadi for disobedience.
-At a meeting at Gimry attended by religious leaders from all over Dagestan he was proclaimed Imam.
+Sagheed escaped and took refuge in with Avar Khan of Kazikumukh.
+He took Karanai (10 km NE), Erpeli (12 km E), and then Maitli (36 km N) where he had the Kadi shot for disobedience.
+At a meeting at Gimry attended by religious leaders from all over Dagestan, he was proclaimed Imam.
 This nascent religious state clashed with the political Avar Khanate at Khunzakh (25 km SW).
-On 4 February he led 3000 men to Andi (50 km W), gained more support and marched on Khunzakh where he was defeated with a loss of 200 dead and 60 prisoners.
-See Battle of Khunzakh.
-In May 1830 Baron Rosen with 6000 men marched on Gimry, dared not attack it, looted the local herds and withdrew.
+On 4 February, he led 3,000 men to Andi (50 km W), gained more support and marched on Khunzakh where he was defeated with a loss of 200 killed and 60 captured.
+In May 1830, Baron Rosen with 6,000 men marched on Gimry, dared not attack it, looted the local herds and withdrew.
 In September–October he went to Chechnya to consolidate relations.
 In May and December the Alazani River valley (200 km S) in Georgia was raided.